Transcarpathia: Transitional period (1918–1919)

-Gregory Žatkovich signing the Declaration of Common Aims at Independence Hall, Philadelphia 10–26–1918.
+Gregory Žatkovich signing the Declaration of Common Aims at Independence Hall, Philadelphia 26 Oct 1918.

 After World War I, the Austro-Hungarian monarchy collapsed and the region was briefly (in 1918 and 1919) claimed as part of the independent West Ukraine Republic.
 However, for most of this period the region was controlled by the newly formed independent Hungarian Democratic Republic, with a short period of West Ukrainian control.

-On November 8, 1918, the first National Council (the Ľubovňa Council, which later reconvened as the Prešov Council) was held in western Ruthenia.
+On 8 November 1918, the first National Council (the Ľubovňa Council, which later reconvened as the Prešov Council) was held in western Ruthenia.
 The first of many councils, it simply stated the desire of its members to separate from the newly formed Hungarian state but did not specify a particular alternative—only that it must involve the right to self-determination.

 Other councils, such as the Carpatho-Ruthenian National Council meetings in Huszt (Khust) (November 1918), called for unification with the West Ukrainian People's Republic.
 Only in early January 1919 were the first calls heard in Ruthenia for union with Czechoslovakia.

 Rus'ka Krajina

 Throughout November and the following few months, councils met every few weeks, calling for various solutions.
-Some wanted to remain part of the Hungarian Democratic Republic, but with greater autonomy; the most notable of these, the Uzhhorod Council (November 9, 1918), declared itself the representative of the Rusyn people and began negotiations with Hungarian authorities.
-These negotiations ultimately resulted in the passage of Law no. 10 by the Hungarian government on December 21, 1918, thereby establishing the autonymous Rusyn province of Rus'ka Krajina from the Rusyn-inhabited parts of four eastern counties (Máramaros County, Ugocha County, Bereg County, Ung County.
+Some wanted to remain part of the Hungarian Democratic Republic, but with greater autonomy; the most notable of these, the Uzhhorod Council (9 November 1918), declared itself the representative of the Rusyn people and began negotiations with Hungarian authorities.
+These negotiations ultimately resulted in the passage of Law no. 10 by the Hungarian government on 21 December 1918, thereby establishing the autonymous Rusyn province of Rus'ka Krajina from the Rusyn-inhabited parts of four eastern counties (Máramaros County, Ugocha County, Bereg County, Ung County.

-On February 5, 1919, a provisional government for Rus'ka Krajina was established.
+On 5 February 1919, a provisional government for Rus'ka Krajina was established.
 The "Rus'ka rada" (or Rusyn Council), was made up of 42 representatives from the four constituent counties and headed by a chairman, Orest Sabov, and vice-chairman, Avhustyn Shtefan.
-The following month, on March 4, elections were held for a formal diet of 36 deputies.
+The following month, on 4 March, elections were held for a formal diet of 36 deputies.
 Upon election, the new diet requested the Hungarian government define the borders of the autonomous region, which had not yet been elaborated; without an established territory, the deputies argued that the diet was useless.

-On March 21, 1919, the Democratic Republic of Hungary was replaced by the Hungarian Soviet Republic, which then announced the existence of a "Soviet Rus'ka Krajina".
-Elections organized by the new Hungarian government of a people's soviet (council) on April 6 and 7, 1919 led to Rus'ka Krajina then had two councils: the original diet, and the newly elected soviet.
+On 21 March 1919, the Democratic Republic of Hungary was replaced by the Hungarian Soviet Republic, which then announced the existence of a "Soviet Rus'ka Krajina".
+Elections organized by the new Hungarian government of a people's soviet (council) on 6 and 7 April 1919 led to Rus'ka Krajina then had two councils: the original diet, and the newly elected soviet.
 Representatives from both councils then decided to join, forming the Uriadova rada ("Governing Council) of Rus'ka Krajina.